 Interested In Being ERT Badged?

 If you wish to donate funds, you can write a check to Mt.
-Bethel for Hurricane Florence Disaster Relief or donate through the North Georgia Conference.
+Bethel for Hurricane Disaster Relief or donate through the North Georgia Conference.

 Preparation phase, ongoing as ERTs must be in a constant state of readiness to deploy